DBSAdvWeb/MVCAuthExample/docs/tutorial/scaffold_identity.md

 ![Created User](../imgs/db_created_user.png)

-You can now see that a user has been created.
+You can now see that a user has been created along with your email you entered upon registering.
+You password is also encryped and not stored as plain text.